What is STEM education?

 The role that technology has in STEM activities is that of infusion.
 It is the essence of its use as STEM is all about integrating science, technology, engineering and maths together.
 Similarly, the best way to develop student ICT capability is to embed meaningful and purpose-driven ICT activities in subject learning.

 It is for this reason, why it is important for you to understand that simply because you are giving students numeracy drill and practice programs in STEM or mathematics lessons, or the other, ILS such as numeracy-specific software, does not constitute the use of technology in STEM learning.
-ICT must be used effectively and content-free software such as the ones which follow will allow for students to develop their higher order skills and to be challenged intellectually.
+ICT must be used effectively and content-free software such as the ones which follow will allow for students to develop their higher order thinking skills and to be challenged intellectually.

 STEM Teaching Strategies for Technology use in Mathematics